Baked with Love

 Well, fine, technically it was January 3rd, not January 1st, but she’d always been a little slow, so maybe today could just be considered the start to the New Cady Walcott Year instead.

 Either way, she was officially done.
 Done hiding in her bed.
-Done trying to sleep her life away.
+Done trying to sleep until her life faded away into nothingness.
 She’d taken the bold step of coming up to Long Valley – forcing herself out of the comforting embrace of her flannel sheets instead of lazing the day away – and now, she was going to enjoy the world she found herself in, dammit.

-She scrambled up a giant boulder, the tip of it sticking out above the snow, warmed by the sun and blessedly clear of any snow, ice, or moisture of any form.
+She scrambled up a giant boulder, the tip of it sticking out above the snow, warmed by the sun and blessedly clear of ice or moisture of any form.
 She could warm herself in the sun while taking a bit of a breather – the air up here was thin and sharp and cold, forcing her to take it slow.

-Idly, she pulled her cell phone out of her back pocket and looked at the calendar app.
+She instinctively patted the emerald green pendant hanging around her neck, making sure, as always, that it was there and then pulled her cell phone out of her back pocket to look at the calendar app.
 Huh.
 Apparently, today was a Thursday – who knew? – so it was possible Hannah Lambert, her old college roommate, was at the elementary school teaching her 5th grade class.

 On the other hand…Cady wasn’t an expert on the scheduling practices of elementary schools, but it seemed a bit early for the school district to be back in session.
 Surely they’d wait until next Monday before forcing all of the students to go back to school, right?